-Cells in the preview area highlighted in various colours to identify whether and how they are mapped.
+Cells in the preview area highlighted in various colors to identify whether and how they are mapped.

-Orange are the leading cells and they form the header.
+Orange are the leading cells forming the header.
 Properties can be adjusted on each orange cell to create complex mappings; see Advanced Mapping Options.

 Cells in dashed border, which appear only when a leading cell is selected, indicate the data area.